DylanSp/faust-lang/docs/language_design.md

 ## Primitive types

 - 64-bit integers - `int64`
-- double-precision floating-point - `double`/`fp64`
+- double-precision floating-point - `fp64`
-- Booleans
+- Booleans - `bool`
-- Strings.
+- Strings - `str`.
 These are required to be ASCII (for ease of implementation), but are treated as an opaque type within Faust, without any sort of underlying `char` type.
 - Tuples
 - Structs
 - Algebraic data types (that can be pattern-matched on)